Kody Lostroh: Contestant career

+Coaching career

-In 2022, Lostroh became the assistant coach to head coach Cord McCoy of the Oklahoma Freedom, one of eight bull riding teams of the PBR’s Team Series, which debuted that year.
+In 2022, Lostroh became the assistant coach to head coach Cord McCoy of the Oklahoma Freedom; one of eight bull riding teams in the PBR Team Series, which debuted that year.
+It runs from the summer to autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 In September of that year, the Oklahoma Freedom won the event at Cowboy Days in Winston-Salem, North Carolina; the hometown event of rival team, the Carolina Cowboys.
-The very next weekend, the Freedom won their own hometown event at Freedom Fest in Oklahoma City.
+The very next weekend, the Freedom won their own hometown event at Freedom Fest in Oklahoma City, Oklahoma.
 They were the first team to win their hometown event.
-The Freedom ended up finishing in fourth place at the conclusion of the inaugural PBR Team Series season.
+The Freedom ended up finishing in fourth place at the conclusion of the inaugural PBR Team Series Championship.

+In 2023, the Freedom were eliminated after the second day of the Team Series Championship.

+In 2024, the Oklahoma Freedom became the Florida Freedom, as the team relocated to Sunrise, Florida.
+As a result, McCoy and Lostroh's respective positions as head coach and assistant came to an end.
+Lostroh then became the head coach of the New York Mavericks; one of two new PBR teams which debuted that year.
+That same year, the PBR Team Series introduced the Ride-In Round.
+The event, which took place at the South Point Arena in Las Vegas, had the bottom four teams from the regular season compete against each other to determine the final two teams who competed at the Team Series Championship.
+The New York Mavericks, along with the Nashville Stampede moved on to the Championship event, defeating the Arizona Ridge Riders and Oklahoma Wildcatters.
+Both the Mavericks and Stampede were eliminated after the first round of the Championship.
+In 2025, the PBR discontinued the Ride-In Round, meaning all 10 teams now compete at the Team Series Championship.

+In January 2025, the New York Mavericks defeated the Florida Freedom to win the inaugural PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in New York City.

+The New York Mavericks were eliminated after the first day of the 2025 Team Series Championship event in October.

+Honors

+In September 2023, Lostroh was inducted into the PBR Ring of Honor at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
+Also in 2023, Lostroh was ranked No. 22 on the list of the top 30 bull riders in PBR history.

+In May 2024, Lostroh was inducted into the Bull Riding Hall of Fame.

 Personal life

 He raises bucking bulls in Ault, Colorado, at the Shield of Faith Cattle Company.
 As of 2016, Lostroh and his wife, Candace, who is a barrel racer, live in Ault, Colorado, with their two daughters.